1994benc/fully-linked/readme.md

 - ✅ Add edges dynamically with drag & drop
 - ✅ Zoomable & draggable canvas
 - ✅ Nodes can be any HTML elements (e.g. `<div>` or `<img>`) or even a React component
-- ✅ Add nodes dynamically with drag & drop (coming soon)
+- ✅ Add nodes dynamically with drag & drop
-- ✅ Extend with graph layouts, including DAG, force-directed, or a custom layout (coming soon)
-- ✅ Customizable edge styles (coming soon)
-- ✅ Events (coming soon):
+- ✅ Events:
   - 🎉 `nodeClick`: when a node is clicked
   - 🎉 `nodeDrag`: when a node is dragged
   - 🎉 `nodeDragEnd`: when a node is dropped